 Roxanne, the very popular first single by The Police, helped make them a household name.
-But with only two main sections to learn, it’s is a very easy song to play.
+But with only two main sections to learn, it's a very easy song to play.

 This time we take a look at the song “Roxanne” by The Police.
 This song was written by Sting in 1978 for their debut album “Outlandos d’Amour.”
 This was the first single and it helped make The Police a household name.
 You can hear Sting accidentally sit on a Piano and laugh in the very beginning.
 With only two main sections to learn, this is a very easy song to play.